brainlack/learn/README.md

 It consists of using brackets as a source of syntax.
 You may find all of that [here](https://github.com/brainlack/brainlack/blob/main/compiler.js)

 You place a comma (,) before starting your letters since that was how the syntax was written.
 After each comma, you are going to need to place the letter in which you want to place followed by another comma.
-In this case, `h` was marked as `,]][,` and `e` would be followed as `,[[[,`.

 Another thing you might have noticed is the fact that the code ends in a comma, that was intentional since we ARE a hard language.